nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

 ======================================= ======================================================================================================================
 File name                               Output contents
 ======================================= ======================================================================================================================
 Aggregate results by time               Outputs hourly aggregate processing.

-Aggregate results by year and month                          Outputs aggregate results on a daily basis.
+Aggregate results by day                Outputs aggregate results on a daily basis.

-Daily aggregation result                            Outputs aggregate results for each year and month.
+Aggregate results by year and month     Outputs aggregate results for each year and month.

                                         Note that the year-month-by-year tabulation results only include data for the system monthly date.
 For this reason, the aggregate results of the past years should be accumulated without deleting them.

                                         .. tip::

                                           If the range is less than one month, such as 10 days, \
                                           the value output in the month/year summary results will be 10 days only.
                                           If the aggregation process is executed on 30th and the range of aggregation is 10 days, \
                                           the range from 20th to 30th is the target of aggregation.
 ======================================= ======================================================================================================================